artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 These tests are simple comps, running on old hardware in a restricted 4GB to 5GB RAM environment.
 We might think it's irrelevant and we can just throw more computing power at a compositing problem and not worry about something so trivial as the DOD/BBox.
 But the impact of the DOD is just as relevant in a modern Nuke session referencing 4K plates and multi-part EXRs on a workstation with 96 CPU cores and 256GB of RAM.

-Not taking the care to manage the size of the DOD/BBox on complex compositing work is going to bring even the best workstation to its knees or, at the very least, make for a slower artist.
+Not taking the care to manage the size of the DOD/BBox \[and channels] on complex compositing work is going to bring even the best workstation to its knees or, at the very least, make for a slower artist.

 ## Size in script